jjhengxin/Triple_Negative_Breast_Cancer_Multi_Omics/readme.md

 ## 1. Project Overview

-This repository contains the full implementation of the study *“Graph Attention Network-Based Multi-Omics Data Integration for Precise Key Gene Prediction in Triple-Negative Breast Cancer (TNBC)”*, as described in our manuscript and accompanying supplementary information (SI).
-Our pipeline systematically integrates single-cell transcriptomics, chromatin accessibility, cell-cell communication, radiomics and protein interaction networks within a unified graph attention network (GAT) architecture.
+This repository contains the full implementation of the study "Graph Attention Network-Based Multi-Omics Data Integration for Precise Key Gene Prediction in Triple-Negative Breast Cancer (TNBC)", as described in our manuscript and accompanying supplementary information (SI).
+Our pipeline systematically integrates single-cell transcriptomics, chromatin accessibility, cell-cell communication, radiomics, and protein interaction networks within a unified graph attention network (GAT) architecture.

 The objective is to decode the molecular and cellular heterogeneity of TNBC and derive robust predictive signatures with both interpretability and prognostic power.